Noise Fractals and Clouds

 Becomes,

-Another way to make noise is Perlin noise.
+Another way to make noise is fractional Brownian motion (FBM).
 Generally, this noise will be better and more useful than diamond-square noise (examples later).
-I personally like this person's approach: Perlin Noise.
-It is easy to implement and understand, though it doesn't have the all advantages you get from generating Perlin noise the normal way.
+I personally like this person’s (mislabeled) approach: FPM Noise.
+It is easy to implement and understand, though it doesn’t have the all advantages you get from generating Perlin noise.

-Here is the Octave code I am using to generate Perlin noise,
+Here is the Octave code I am using to generate FBM noise,

 while w > 3